Bruce Healey

 CommentsA fun and flashy medley of Saints tunes (When The Saints Go Marchin' In, St. Louis Blues, St. James Infirmary Blues).
 The piece features a Dixieland ensemble (clarinet, trumpet, trombone & rhythm section) from within the orchestra.
 All parts are completely notated. improvisation is optional.

-ExtrasPerusal score and Midi version available on CD
+ExtrasPerusal score and MP3 MIDI version available on request.

 HistoryThis piece was originally written for the Hollywood Bowl Orchestra.
 It has been a crowd pleasing staple of their repertoire ever since.
 Commissioned by John Maucieri & The Hollywood Bowl Orchestra in 1994 and has been played by dozens of orchestras throughout the US including Indianapolis Symphony, Boca Pops, Stamford Symphony, Cincinnati Pops, Columbus Symphony, Baton Rouge Symphony, Jacksonville Symphony.
 Conductors - Michael Krajewski, Crafton Beck, Alfred Savia, Janna Hymes-Bianchi, George Schramm and many more.